yosuketakeda/WordPress-Rest-API-Plugin/README.md

 #Entry List Plugin

 This is a plugin to show a list of stored users.
 Can see the details by clicking line in list.
+Use the shortcode [entries-list] in page.
 This also use Rest API created manually.